 Renting a Car in Costa Rica

-Also be SURE to check out which car rental companies are best and safest.
+Also be SURE to check out which car rental companies have the fewest complains and issues measured by communications to us.
 Click Here.

 Some people choose to forego renting a car in Costa Rica.
 They do this, I think, for a lot of reasons.
 They may be concerned about driving in Costa Rica.
 They may wish to save money.
 Maybe they have health issues, and some people feel they 'lose' vacation time by driving.
 Some hire private guides or tour companies to take them everywhere or sometimes even hire charter planes to fly them to wherever.

 I understand these reasons, and despite my cautions in driving in Costa Rica, it is the only way I know of, (other than walking which I always try to avoid), to see the real Costa Rica.

 Driving does take a bit more time, but to me, the advantages of being able to pull over and take some pictures, check out a magnificent mountain, a three hundred year old church or a stunning beach, simply far outweigh nearly all the reasons given above for not renting.

 Costa Rica is an astonishing place.
 Why you could spend an entire vacation just visiting and photographing the churches of Costa Rica!
 There are incredible mountains, secluded beaches, beautiful architecture... this list goes on and on.
 Don't miss it!
 Two weeks at a beach is a LOT of fun, but if that is all you do, you really miss the Real Costa Rica.